-Maintenance & Repair Follow safety rules Read and follow these safety rules whenever you will be servicing the generator: • Turn off generator.
-Always turn off generator and remove spark plug(s) or spark plug wire(s) before working on the engine or generator to prevent accidental starting. • Discharge capacitor.
+Maintenance & Repair Follow safety rules Read and follow these safety rules whenever you will be servicing the Follow safety fules generator: Turn off generator.
+Always turn off generator and remove spark plug(s) or spark plug wire(s) before working on the engine or generator to prevent accidental starting.
+Discharge capacitor.
 When the generator is shut down, the capacitor may maintain a charge.
 Always discharge the capacitor before working on the generator head to prevent electrical shock.
 Discharge using a screwdriver with an insulated handle.
 While wearing safety glasses, touch opposite terminals of the capacitor together with the tip of the screwdriver.
 If there is stored charge in the capacitor, a spark will be generated thereby discharging the capacitor.
 Replace guards.
-Make sure all guards and shields are replaced after servicing the generator. • Repair.
+Make sure all guards and shields are replaced after servicing Repair.
 Major service, including the installation or replacement of parts, should be performed only by a qualified electrical service technician.
 Obtain factory approved parts from Powerhorse Product Support at 1-866-443-2576.
 Replacement parts.
 If a part needs replacement, only use factory approved repair parts.
 Replacement parts that do not meet specifications may result in a safety hazard or poor operation of the generator and will void the warranty.
-Engine maintenance items include: Perform engine maintenance Changing Oil a) Place the generator on a level surface and warm up for several minutes. b) Remove the screw (1) and then remove the oil fill cover (2)

-c) Remove the oil filler cap 3
+Perform engine Engine maintenance items include: maintenance a) Place the generator on a level surface and warm up for several minutes. b) Remove the screw 1 and then remove the oil fill cover 2 c) Remove the oil filler cap 3 g) Install the oil fill cover(2) and tighten the screw(1)